-There was a choice to be made in the beginning: follow the BBC model of nationally-supported radio or turn the spectrum over to the private sector.
-In America 1927, the choice was easy: the private sector won out.
+In 1927, a critical choice needed to be made: follow the BBC model of nationally-supported radio or turn the spectrum over to the private sector.
+Naturally, the private sector won out.
 However, there was one important caveat written into the new law: broadcasters would get free use of the airwaves so long as they also served “the public interest, convenience and necessity.”
-That phrase, which still remains in the Telecommunications Act of 1996, lies at the heart of the issue.
-What does it mean?
-Has that meaning changed over the past 90 years?
-How does one serve the public interest and what does failure to serve even look like?
+That phrase is still on the books today.

 heads Anthracite Films.
 Mike began his career as an actor, appearing on television shows “All That,” “Beverly Hills 90210” and the film “Live from Baghdad,” before turning to writing and directing.
 His debut film, “Daybreak,” a dark drama set in the coal region of northeastern Pennsylvania, has been released domestically on DVD.
 His next film was “The Poet Laureate of Radio: An Interview with Norman Corwin.”